22

 – KRyan

-Oct 8, 2015 at 23:11
+Commented Oct 8, 2015 at 23:11

 • 3

 \$\begingroup\$ @mxyzplk Right, I can't do much about you finding it offensive.
 And no, my driving point is due process and good communication didn't happen.
 I don't care whether you think you were wrong or not.
 I appreciate you saying it's unfortunate, because it is.
 I intend to open the floor to guidelines (or explicit agreement to keep them off topic), only I've let most of my recent spare time get sucked into comment discussion on the internet.
-I'll deal with that sometime later. \$\endgroup\$ Oct 8, 2015 at 23:12
+I'll deal with that sometime later. \$\endgroup\$ Commented Oct 8, 2015 at 23:12

 • 1

 \$\begingroup\$ @doppelgreener I'm not really seeing the point either.
 Hypothetically, if we were to agree that due process and good communication didn't happen — what would be the result?
 Because I'm not seeing what the hoped-for end-game is of driving for that point.
 I've consistently focused on trying to redirect you to looking forward instead of back, for that reason.
 If your intent is to open the floor to a guidelines discussion, “admit everything went wrong” isn't accomplishing it.
-Moving on to a proposals discussion meta Q is what I'd expect, not this. \$\endgroup\$ Oct 8, 2015 at 23:28
+Moving on to a proposals discussion meta Q is what I'd expect, not this. \$\endgroup\$

 • 9